nwcourses/nwcourses.github.io/COM620/week3.md

 but larger A-Frame applications are likely to need to register some custom components and if we tried to register components in a script with `defer`red loading, it would not work as they would be registered after the page has finished loading.
+So to accommodate both constraints (components must be registered before the scene is loaded, but components can only be *accessed* after the scene is loaded) we typically make our JavaScript files load before the page but ensure any code which deals with the DOM of the HTML page is placed in a

-So to accommodate both constraints (components must be registered before the scene is loaded, but components can only be *accessed* after the scene is loaded) we typically make our JavaScript files load before the page but ensure any code which deals with the DOM of the HTML page is placed in a `window.onload()` function to ensure it is only loaded *after*.
+`window.onload()` function to ensure it is only loaded *after*.

 To continue with the code:

-- Within this function we add a `click` event listener function to the button, so that the `handleClick()` function runs when we click the button.
+- Within the `window.onload()` function we add a `click` event listener function to the button, so that the `handleClick()` function runs when we click the button.

 - Inside this `handleClick()` function we use the standard `document.getElementById()` to obtain our box using its ID.